jnozzi/cocoadev.com/SiteContent/General/MovingItemsWhenResizingWindow.markdown

 ----

-The four lines '''outside''' the box on the top/left/bottom/right can be springified too.
+The four lines **outside** the box on the top/left/bottom/right can be springified too.
 To get a button to stay a fixed distance from the right, make the outside left line 'springy' and the other 5 lines all 'straight'.  -- Bo

 ----